 According to the Substance Abuse and Mental Health Services Administration, which is part of the U.S. Department of Health & Human Services, buprenorphine used in MAT program has special pharmacological properties that assist with:

-Decreasing the effects of physical dependence to opioids such as withdrawal symptoms and cravings
+● Decreasing the potential for misuse● Decreasing the effects of physical dependence to opioids such as withdrawal symptoms and cravings● Increasing safety in cases of overdose

 Per SAMHSA, the MAT medications such as buprenorphine are safe to use for months, years, or even a lifetime.